Scandal-ridden NRA head LaPierre digs in against gun control | Federal News Network

 Tom King, a longtime NRA board member, said LaPierre deserves that loyalty.
 The criticisms lodged against LaPierre, he said, have been fueled by anti-gun advocates and taken out of context.

-“He’s going to fight to the bitter end.
+“He’s not going to give up.
+He’s going to fight to the bitter end.
 And anybody who says differently doesn’t know the man,” King said.

 Copyright © 2019 The Associated Press.
 All rights reserved.
 This website is not intended for users located within the European Economic Area.

-Note: This story has been corrected to reflect that Rob Pincus is a leader of the group calling for LaPierre’s resignation, not a founder.